As SaaS recruitment gets increasingly competitive, how can you stand our from competitors and find and keep top talent?

-And SAAS companies have been through quite the ride.
+And SAAS organisations went through quite the ride.

-It’s All Had an Effect on Recruitment Teams
+It’s All Had an Effect on SaaS Recruitment Teams

 For some SaaS businesses, recruitment is one of the last things they really think about.
 Yes, they want the right people in place with the proper tech skills.
 But with business moving fast, it’s more important to get products shipped, to market those products, to sell, and stay on top of the industry.